MRA Grant Mechanisms

 test potentially transformative ideas that do not have extensive preliminary data but articulate a clear hypothesis and translational goals.
 Resources for such “high-risk, high-reward” projects are important to establish proof-of-concept, which may then leverage additional funding through more traditional avenues.

 Established Investigator Awards

-support senior investigators with an established record of scientific productivity and accomplishment and who are past the initial four years of their first academic faculty appointment.
+support senior investigators with an established record of scientific productivity and accomplishment and who are past the initial five years of their first academic faculty appointment.

 Team Science Awards

 are the centerpiece of the MRA research funding portfolio.
 This program fulfills one of MRA’s primary goals: to foster a collaborative research process.
 Multidisciplinary teams consist of Principal Investigators with complementary expertise who may be from the same institution, inter-institutional, and/or international institutions.
 Team science projects promote transformational melanoma research advances with the potential for rapid clinical translation.

 are designed to facilitate interactions between sectors including industry and other nonprofit organizations.

 Dermatology Career Development Awards

 are designed to drive greater interest in the prevention, detection, diagnosis and early intervention of melanoma.
 This award supports early career scientists focused on dermatology, including but not limited to Junior Faculty, Clinical Instructors, Assistant Professors, and board eligible/certified Clinical Fellows.

 The Melanoma Research Alliance, the largest non-profit funder of melanoma research worldwide, is committed to ending death and suffering due to melanoma.
 Learn more about MRA.